UnendingEgg/NYC-Public-School-Analysis/README.md

 This project explores demographic and socioeconomic patterns in New York City public high schools.
 Using data visualization and statistical analysis, I investigated relationships between student enrollment, disability status, English language learners, and poverty levels.

+**NOTE**: Plotly graphs do not play nicely with Github.
+I have uploaded all figures in a separate folder, which have names corresponding to the labels given in code.

 ## Key Findings

 1. Typical NYC high schools have 200–550 students enrolled.